Remember Jewish Izbica

 -- 2,013 Jews from Germany on June 15, 1942

 The elderly, women, children, and many men as well were sent to the Sobibor Death Camp or the Belzec Death Camps, both located in the Lublin district, not far from Izbica.
 At the time, no one was aware that these death camps existed.
 Often German or Czech Jews who spoke German fluently were members of the Judenrat and Jewish police in the ghettos.
-In Izbica, the local Gestapo chief had

-his own private Jewish police squad, recruited from Czech Jews.
+In Izbica, the local Gestapo chief had his own private Jewish police squad, recruited from Czech Jews.
 Especially in Izbica, Jewish police from western countries selected mainly Polish Jews for deportations.

 Another 4,000 Jews from areas near Izbica and from the Zamosc Ghetto were sent to Izbica transit camp in 1942.
 According to testimony, the S.S. killed around 2,000 Jewish victims in the course of Izbica's last execution.
 It took place at the local Jewish cemetery (which had already been destroyed) in November of 1942.
-On 2 November 1942, a Ukrainian unit of S.S. men from Trawniki and the Police in navy blue from Izbica surrounded the village.
-In the next few days the Jews were sent to Belzec and Sobibor.
+On November 2, 1942, a Ukrainian unit of S.S. men from Trawniki and the Police in navy blue from Izbica surrounded the village.
+In the next few days, the remaining Jews were sent to Belzec and Sobibor.
 Several thousand Jews had been rounded up in the fire station, from where they were chased in groups to the Jewish cemetery and executed there.
-It is estimated that around 4,000 victims were murdered at buried at the Izbica cemetery.
+It is estimated that around 4,000 victims were murdered and buried in pits at the Izbica Jewish cemetery.

+The transit ghetto was closed down, but a ghetto for the remaining Jews was created.
+The Nazis took the last Jews from Izbica to Sobibor in April of 1943.
+The final liquidation of the ghetto took place on the 28th of April 1943, when the last two hundred Jews were sent to Sobibor.
 Jan Karski, a courier who witnessed the atrocities of the Holocaust after arriving in the transit ghetto disguised as a guard, tells the following story: "Usually, they stayed in the camp for no more than four days.
 Soon afterwards, they were herded into the railroad cars only to face their death.
 During the whole time spent in the camp, they were barely given anything to eat so they had to rely on their own provisions.
 The camp barracks could accommodate about half of the prisoners.
 The remainder had no other choice than to stay outdoors.
 The smell of human excrement, sweat, filth and decay permeated the air."

 The two main Nazis in Izbica were Kurt Engels and Ludwig Klem (also spelled Klimt, Klemp, Klempt).
 Engels committed suicide in 1958.
 The fate of Ludwig Klem is not known.